OfficeDev/open-xml-docs/docs/spreadsheet/working-with-formulas.md

 ---
 # Working with formulas

-This topic discusses the Open XML SDK [CellFormula](/dotnet/api/documentformat.openxml.spreadsheet.cellformula) class and how it relates to the
-Open XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK <xref:DocumentFormat.OpenXml.Spreadsheet.CellFormula> class and how it relates to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a